 If you’re living in a Californian city as opposed to residing in the suburbs of Texas or Alabama, you’re likely to spend more money just to keep the lights on.
 Living wages in metropolitan areas will be much higher to compensate for this.

-Rent, food, energy bills and transportation will all define whether or not you need to earn more than the $70,000 as defined above.
+Rent, food, energy bills and transportation will all define whether or not you need to earn much more than the $60,000 as defined above.
 If you are a renter, in some cases you will have to demonstrate that your income is at least 3x the monthly rent payment.
 In such situations, with a salary of $100k before taxes, your ability to rent properties will be limited to those with a monthly rent of roughly $2,800 or lower.

 Household Size